zehreken/zehreken.github.io/source/posts/2026-05-15-baby-steps.md

 updated = "2026-05-15"
 tags = "#reinforcement-learning #artificial-intelligence" markdown = """
-In this prototype I wanted to play more with physics.
-I wanted the agent to physically interact with the world by learning how to use its weight, its limbs, friction etc. I think this is where reinforcement learning really shines.
+In this prototype I wanted to play more with physics, letting the agent physically interact with the world by learning how to use its weight, its limbs, and friction.
+I think this is where reinforcement learning really shines.
 In the previous prototypes one can argue that the problems would be solved by rule-based AI in a much more efficient way and I agree.
 Reinforcement learning is not a silver bullet.
 After working almost 2 decades in the games industry, I know that there is no silver bullet.